brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 .. image:: images/morphology_random_section_1.*  .. image:: images/morphology_random_section_2.*  .. image:: images/morphology_random_section_3.*
 ===============================================  ===============================================  ===============================================

+This algorithm will base the orientation of each section on the orientation of the parent section and then randomly perturb this orientation.
+More precisely, the algorithm first chooses a random vector orthogonal to the orientation of the parent section.
+Then, the section will be rotated around this orthogonal vector by a random angle, drawn from an exponential distribution with the :math:`\beta` parameter (in degrees) given by ``section_randomness``.
+This :math:`\beta` parameter specifies both the mean and the standard deviation of the rotation angle.
+Note that no maximum rotation angle is enforced, values for ``section_randomness`` should therefore be reasonably small (e.g. using a ``section_randomness`` of ``45`` would already lead to a probability of ~14% that the section will be rotated by more than 90 degrees, therefore making the section go "backwards").

 In addition, also the orientation of each compartment within a section can be randomly varied::